habibafaisal/Bolder-ReactNative-Task-v1/README.md

 - **Day 2**: Workout logging features + performance optimization
 - **Day 3**: Polish, testing, and documentation

+⏳ Timeframe: This challenge is designed to be completed in ~3 working days.
+We understand people have different schedules, so if you need a bit more time, just let us know — we’re flexible, as long as communication is clear.

 ---

 ## 🎪 Core Requirements (The Must-Haves)